 Choosing ‘visible’ as my word for the year is my way of breaking down those beliefs and giving myself permission.

-Like tangled necklaces in a jewellery box, this has been tricky to unpick, as amongst the rhinestone fears created by imposter syndrome, is a genuine fear.
+Like tangled necklaces in a jewellery box, this has been tricky to unpick, as amongst the rhinestone fears created by imposter phenomenon, is a genuine fear.

-My imposter syndrome fears relate to not being suitably qualified.
+My imposter fears relate to not being suitably qualified.